 What I Would Say to Him:

-1. The chances are very high that you’re going to cause tremendous misery for yourself, your wife and your children.
+1. The chances are very high that you’re going to cause tremendous misery for yourself, your wife, and your children.

 Every cheating man you’ve ever seen on the evening news with his life in shambles thought he wouldn’t get caught.
-Nobody thinks they are going to get caught, but whatever your chances of getting caught are, the risks are off the chart.
+Nobody thinks they are going to get caught, but whatever your chances of getting caught are, the risks are off the charts.
 You will take the people in your life that you love the most, especially the innocent children, and drag them through the worst sewer of pain available to human beings.
 In fact, you may well ruin your children’s ability to trust when they are adults.
 If you’re not a sadistic madman, the idea of hurting your family should at least get your attention.

 2. If you’re like most good people, you live with a deep well of positive regard and trust from your family.
 Living without that is going to be very hard.